-This handbook is based on John Greenfield's earlier book - Vetiver Grass: The Hedge Against Erosion.
+This is handbook is a based on John Greenfield's earlier book - Vetiver Grass: The Hedge Against Erosion.
 It updates the text, and matches actual photographic examples of Vetiver System applications against the original line drawings.

 The handbook remains primarily a handbook for "lay" users interested in basic soil and water conservation practices.
 It is simply written and contains enough information and facts so that even the least technically educated users can confidently read, apply, and achieve good results.